andregpss/Nvim_config/README.md

 ## General Shortcuts

 - **Navbuddy**
-    - :Navbuddy - before that, go to the top of the code
+    - :Navbuddy - theres an initial error, but it works when you move to the right ('l' key)
+    - j,k,h,l - move down, up, left, right

 - **NerdTree**
 	- <F2> ou <Leader>v ou :NERDTreeFind